Testing Dabrafenib and Trametinib With or Without Hydroxychloroquine in Stage IIIC or IV BRAF V600E/K Melanoma

 • Patients with known history or current symptoms of cardiac disease, or history of treatment with cardiotoxic agents, should have a clinical risk assessment of cardiac function using the New York Heart Association Functional Classification.
 To be eligible for this trial, patients should be class 2B or better

-• Patient must not be receiving concurrent therapy for their tumor (i.e. chemotherapeutics or investigational agents).
+• Receiving concurrent therapy for their tumor (i.e. chemotherapeutics or investigational agents).
 Radiotherapy delivered to palliate pain is allowed as long as it is not targeting a lesion that meets RECIST criteria for progression.
 Radiation therapy to the surgical bed with gamma knife radiotherapy while on treatment during the first cycle is allowed for small volume surgically resected brain metastases.
 Gamma knife radiotherapy for known active, asymptomatic small volume central nervous system (CNS) lesions may be performed during the first cycle while on study.
 Radiotherapy for new CNS lesions identified beyond the first cycle is not allowed on study

 Study Plan